priyasaini78/Ecommerce_Customer_Experience_Analytics/README.md

 ###  Use Cases
 1. **Sentiment Analysis:** Analyze customer reviews using NLP to assess satisfaction.
 2. **Delivery Performance Analytics:** Identify delays and their impact on ratings.
-3. **Churn Prediction:** Predict repeat purchase likelihood using logistic regression.
+3. **Churn Prediction:** : Build a model to predict which customers are likely to stop purchasing using logistic regression.
 4. **Topic Modeling:** Discover major customer discussion themes using LDA.
 5. **Cart Abandonment Analysis:** Identify behavioral patterns behind incomplete checkouts.